la3lma/danspeech/docker/README.md

-# TODO
+# README / TODO for the docker image for danspeech

 Right now the build is blocked by an issue I don't understand.
 It is related to building warp-ctc.
-Since that is blocking everything, at this time it's the only thing on my TODO list to fix:
+Since that is blocking everything, at this time it's the only thing on my TODO list to fix.
+If you have any insigths at all on how to fix this, please don't be shy: Reach out to me on rmz@telenordigital.com or call me on +47 47900184.

 How to reproduce: